Is becoming a hearing officer right for me?

 How to become a Hearing Officer

 As with any career choice, the requirements for hearing officers can vary by the state and country that one is working in.
-Almost all countries require a minimum of a bachelor's degree and some require a degree in law as well.
-Most states and countries prefer degrees in law programs, but will sometimes accept business degrees.
-Those who have or are practicing law are more likely to be given positions as hearing officers.
+Almost all countries require a degree in law but will sometimes accept business or business administration degrees.
+However, those who have or are practicing law are more likely to be given positions as hearing officers.

 In the United States, hearing officers are sent to a special training program that is state and federally mandated.
 The coursework often includes information on evidence review, procedure, administrative duties, and rules and regulations for hearings.
 Some states and countries require further education for their hearing officers in the form of certification programs in law and continuing education throughout their careers.